pratyakshm/WinRice/doc/App-uninstallation.md

 - Calendar
 - Cortana
-- Camera (if no camera is connected)
+- Camera (if no camera is detected)
-- Feedback Hub
 - Get Help
 - Mail
 - Maps